joey-mcadams/code_samples/jira_integration/readme.md

 }
 ````

+### SETUP
+Run the `get_start_elk.sh` script to get the required docker container and start it.

 ###  PORTS
-5601 (Kibana web interface).
+5601 - Kibana web interface.

-9200 (Elasticsearch JSON interface).
+9200 - Elasticsearch JSON interface.

-5044 (Logstash Beats interface, receives logs from Beats such as Filebeat – see the Forwarding logs with Filebeat section).
+5044 - Logstash Beats interface, receives logs from Beats such as Filebeat – see the Forwarding logs with Filebeat section.

 From: https://elk-docker.readthedocs.io/